denverfoundation/storybase_ec2/README.md

 Install script for Storybase on EC2
 ===================================

-Start by creating a Debian instance.
+Start by creating a Ubuntu instance.

 Login to the instance.